What is Narcan?

 Who should consider obtaining Narcan?

-If you or a loved one is struggling with opioid use, you can consider stopping by the SHCS Pharmacy to speak with someone about Narcan.
+If you or a loved one has an opioid prescription, or is struggling with opioid/opiate use, you can consider stopping by the SHCS Pharmacy to speak with someone about Narcan.
 Narcan can be used by the opioid user, or administered by a friend/family member who is concerned about a loved one.
 A friend/family member who is close to someone struggling with opioid use may choose to keep Narcan on hand for situations in which they discover their loved one experiencing an overdose.

 What is the procedure to obtain Narcan at UC Davis?